MLJAR Studio vs Julius AI

 Best fitPeople who want reproducible data science workflows, local control, and machine learning experimentation.Teams that want quick conversational analysis, live data connectors, and cloud delivery workflows.

-Pricing modelMLJAR Studio uses a $199 perpetual license that includes one year of updates.
-MLJAR AI is an optional $49/month add-on, and you can also use Local LLMs or your own AI provider.Plan-based pricing with features such as models, connectors, and scheduling varying by tier.
+Pricing modelMLJAR Studio offers a free plan, paid Pro and Business tiers at $20/month and $60/month, and a separate $199 perpetual license with one year of updates for Local LLMs and your own AI provider keys.Plan-based pricing with features such as models, connectors, and scheduling varying by tier.

 Migration